 For the prior analysis, we used survey data from WVS-7 linked to geocodes enabling us to derive the respondent's urban-rural context.
-Despite its many strengths, this data has important limitations, which drive us to test the robustness of our results using another data source.
+Despite its many strengths, this data has important limitations, which motivate us to test the robustness of our results using another data source.
 The first is scale: 34 countries - while still sufficient for comparative analysis - represents only a small proportion of the globe.
 The second is time: our findings should hold across a range of time-points, but WVS-7 confines us to the 2017 to 2020 period.
 The third, and most important, is biases in the countries sampled.
 The sample of countries excludes Europe7 (as the WVS-7 used a survey partner in Europe, the European Values Survey (EVS), which did not collect geocodes).
-This is less than ideal: much of the existing analysis showing some form of urban-rural divide concerns

-7 With the exceptions of Andorra, Greece and Romania, which were WVS not EVS surveys.

-Europe or European countries, and excluding Europe makes the developed countries in the WVS-7 potentially unlike the average developed country.
+This is less than ideal: much of the existing analysis showing some form of urban-rural divide concerns Europe or European countries, and excluding Europe makes the developed countries in the WVS-7 potentially unlike the average developed country.
 Hence, it might be questioned whether we have sufficient evidence to reject the null or alternative hypotheses.
-We therefore turn to the broader set of WVS and EVS surveys (Haerpfer et al, 2022b; EVS, 2021) to resolve these challenges, using 98 countries in which surveys were conducted between Wave 2 (1990-1994) and Wave 7 (2017-20) of the WVS and from Wave 4 (2008-2010) and Wave 5 (2017-18) of the EVS, consisting of over 280,000 respondents.
+We therefore turn to the broader set of WVS and EVS surveys (EVS, 2021; Haerpfer et al., 2022b) to resolve these challenges, using 98 countries in which surveys were conducted between Wave 2 (1990-1994) and Wave 7 (2017-20) of the WVS and from Wave 4 (2008-2010) and Wave 5 (2017-18) of the EVS, consisting of over 280,000 respondents.
 The full country-year coverage (by region and subregion) is detailed in Appendix E.